Live-Chat mit Tektronix-Vertretern. Verfügbar von 9 bis 17 Uhr CET Geschäftstage.

 Faster time to market for your power conversion designs

 Semiconductor materials used in power electronics are transitioning from silicon to wide bandgap semiconductors such as silicon carbide (SiC) and gallium nitride (GaN) due to their superior performance in automotive and industrial applications.
-However, minimizing switch losses continues to be a major challenge for power device engineers.
-These designs must be rigorously measured to ensure compliance.
+However, minimizing switching losses continues to be a major challenge for power device engineers.

-But now, the Tektronix AFG31000 arbitrary function generator has a built-in software application that enables double pulse testing right from the touchscreen interface of the instrument dramatically simplifying the process for engineers.
+But now, the Tektronix 4, 5 and 6 Series MSOs offer automated double-pulse testing measurements and the AFG31000 arbitrary function generator has a built-in software application that enables easy double pulse signal generation.
+This combination dramatically simplifies double pulse testing.

 How Double Pulse Test Works